Thrum Messaging System

 Auto-Threading (v0.5.0+)

-When you reply to a message, Thrum automatically assigns a shared thread_id to both the reply and the original message.
-This creates implicit conversation threads without any explicit thread creation.
+When you reply, Thrum automatically assigns a shared thread_id to both the reply and the original message.
+Threads are implicit — you don't create them explicitly.

 How it works: